CMiC Field - Potential Change Items

 Potential Change Items; standard Treeview path: CMiC Field > Budget& Cost Management > Potential Change Items – Related Objects tab

 To add an object, click on the Assign Objects link to open the Related Objects pop-up window.
-From the popup, filter the objects by object type using the drop-down menu, then select objects related to the PCI and press the [Accept] button.
+From the pop-up, filter the objects by object type using the drop-down menu, then select objects related to the PCI and press the [Accept] button.

 Attachments – Tab